ashutoshgoswami05/stock-analysis/README.md

 ---

-## Monitoring prometheus und grafna
+## Monitoring prometheus und grafana

 -  Snowflake credit used for ingestion